Matthew Wade

-Matthew Scott Wade (born 26 December 1987) is an Australian cricketer.
-He has represented the Australian national team as wicket-keeper and batsman in all three forms of international cricket.
-He plays domestic cricket for the Tasmanian cricket team, who he also captains and plays domestic Twenty20 cricket for the Hobart Hurricanes.
+Matthew Scott Wade (born 26 December 1987) is an Australian former international cricketer.
+He plays domestic cricket for the Tasmanian cricket team, who he also captains, and for Hobart Hurricanes.

 In December 2020, Wade captained Australia for the first time in international cricket.
+On 15 March 2024, he announced his retirement from red ball cricket after the final match of 2023–24 Sheffield Shield season.
+He was an integral member of the Australian team that won the 2021 ICC Men's T20 World Cup.

 Personal life

 Wade was born in Hobart on 26 December 1987.
 He is the son of Scott Wade, an Australian rules footballer who played for Hawthorn in the Victorian Football League (VFL), for Clarence and Hobart in the Tasmanian Football League (TFL), and served a long tenure as CEO of AFL Tasmania.
 His grandfather, Michael Wade, served as president of the Hobart Football Club.
 Wade is the cousin of Collingwood Football Club defender Jeremy Howe.

 Wade represented Tasmania in junior cricket and junior football, vice-captaining the Tassie Mariners in the TAC Cup, where he played alongside future Australian Football League players Sam Lonergan, Grant Birchall and Jack Riewoldt.
 He represented Australia at the 2006 ICC Under-19 Cricket World Cup.

 At the age of 16, he was diagnosed with testicular cancer, and received two rounds of chemotherapy before he was cleared of the disease.

 Wade is colour blind.
 He has suffered difficulties on the field due to the colours of certain cricket balls.